ucoruh/ce204-object-oriented-programming/docs/week-1/ce204-week-1.en.md

 ### Object Model

-A Java program typically consists of a number of  objects that communicate with each other by calling  one another’s member functions.
+A Java program typically consists of a number of  objects that communicate with each other by calling  one another's member functions.

 ![center h:400px](assets/2022-02-21-03-08-09-image.png)